WenChentao/3DeeCellTracker/README.md

 ## Updates:

-**3DeeCellTracker v0.4.2 was released with following issues fixed (2022.06.02)**
+**3DeeCellTracker v0.4.4 was released with following issues fixed (2022.06.03)**
-- Solved the saving mistakes when cell number > 255.
+- Solved an installation bug.

 ## Installation